 Multiple myeloma is slightly more common in African-Americans, as well as in men.

-Those who've had prior radiation exposure are more likely to be diagnosed with myeloma.
-Agent Orange exposure also may put a person at increased risk.
+Also, those who’ve had prior radiation exposure are more likely to be diagnosed with myeloma, and Agent Orange exposure may also put a person at increased risk.

 What new myeloma therapies are on the horizon?

 One exciting area in myeloma research is immunotherapy.
 In 2015, two new drugs were approved by the FDA for myeloma; they’re called daratumumab and elotuzumab.
 Both drugs act by binding to specific proteins on the surface of the myeloma cells and stimulate the immune system to kill the myeloma cells.
 Now we’re testing a number of other drugs that target myeloma cells or the immune system using similar mechanisms.